Mrunbearable/Year11SEAsssementTask1/PROJECT_DEVELOPMENT.md

 ---
 After finsihing my GUI, i decided to do testing and debugging to find any errors which came up.
 I did a lot of customised and orgranised my code so it was legible.
 I also start to work on the comments on my GUI but decided i would do it later.
 I would start to redo my theory from here

+### Seven commit(08/04/2025)
+---
+It is almost the due date of the assessment so i did some last minute check up. i add a help function which would display options for trying to reslove issues which may encounter while running the GUI.
+I also move the help button and exit button to the left side of the screen. i finish writing the comments and docstrings for the GUI
 ## Peer Evaluation
 ---
 ### Chris